Domestic Violence Coordinated Housing Access Point (DVCHAP)

 How are households chosen for housing placement?

 Households are prioritized based by assessing how they have been disproportionately impacted by domestic violence.
-Community Case Conferencing is facilitated by the Domestic Violence Housing Systems Manager to determine:
+DV housing resource providers and DVCHAP participants determine:

 • How can we make this the best resource for the household?

-• What are the barriers that DV advocates uniquely situated to support with?
+• What are the barriers that DV advocates are uniquely situated to support with?

-• What are other options are there that the group could problem-solved and offer?
+• What are other options that the group could problem-solve and offer?

 Placement